rolandsaven/bugherd-bundle/README.md

 }
 ```

-Obtain your BugHerd Api Key and add it to `config.yml`:
+To use the API, please generate an API key for your organization from within BugHerd, under **Settings > General Settings** and add it to `config.yml`:

 ```yaml
 bugherd: